create3000/x_ite/docs/_posts/components/Texturing3D/ImageTexture3D.md

 ImageTexture3D defines a 3D image-based texture map by specifying a single image file that contains complete 3D data.

-The ImageTexture3D node belongs to the **Texturing3D** component and its default container field is *texture.* It is available since X3D version 3.1 or later.
+The ImageTexture3D node belongs to the **Texturing3D** component and its default container field is *texture.* It is available from X3D version 3.1 or later.

 ## Hierarchy